yanglum/metaseg_gui/README.md

 ## Instructions
 Using the Anaconda distribution of python is recommended.

-2 options for setting up the environment in conda, python v3.9.2
+2 options for setting up the environment using the Anaconda prompt, python v3.9.2

 1) 	conda env create -f environment.yml